Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 We can find an exact morphism connecting them in the form

-It turns out that this morphism is only resolvable if $V_1$ and $V_2$ have regular OPE with each other.
-This limitation can be avoided if we choose less identity-like solutions, but presently we want to focus on the simplest example.
-The calculation proceeds as follows:
+This morphism is only resolvable if $V_1$ and $V_2$ have regular OPE with each other.
+This limitation can be avoided with less identity-like marginal solutions, but presently we want to focus on the simplest example.
+We first compute